 Not so diverse after all.

-I bravely made my way back to my desk.
+I courageously made my way back to my desk.
 I hope I haven’t spoiled her fun.